sardChen/enfuzzer/README.md

 Tool for ensemble fuzzing, it works across most Linux distributions.
 So far, Enfuzzer has passed all the testcases and worked well on ubuntu, archlinux, centos, debian, fedora, gentoo and opensuse.

-The latest version of enfuzzer was moved to http://wingtecher.com/Enfuzz/  (If you cann't visit it, check your proxy.).
+The latest version of enfuzzer was moved to http://wingtecher.com/Enfuzz/.

 ![image](https://github.com/131250106/enfuzzer/blob/master/example/image/step1.PNG)